Group Members

 Dr Joel Crossley

 Joel joined us in March 2022 as a postdoc focusing on developing single-molecule fluorescence methodology to investigate the molecular mechanisms which drive protein transport in the ubiquitous Sec translocon.
-He is funded by BBSRC and is co-supervised by Prof David Brockwell and Prof Roman Tuma (University of South Bohemia, Czech Republic).
-The project is part of a long-standing collaboration with Prof Ian Collinson (University of Bristol).
+He was funded by BBSRC and worked with Prof David Brockwell, Prof Roman Tuma (University of South Bohemia, Czech Republic) and Prof Ian Collinson (University of Bristol).
+He is now an independent research fellow in our lab.

 Dr Joel Crossley